 Hyacinth Bulbs for Sale from K. van Bourgondien

 What would spring be without the sweet fragrance of hyacinths?
-Hyacinths bloom in early to mid spring—about the same time as daffodils.
-Growing 8-12 inches tall, they're ideal for beds and borders—or as informal accents among perennials or ground covers.
+Hyacinths bloom in mid spring—about the same time as daffodils.
+Growing 8-12 inches tall, they're ideal for beds and borders or as informal accents among perennials or ground covers.
 They can even be forced for indoor enjoyment.
 Choose from colors ranging from white, pink, lavender, blue and yellow.
 Our garden professionals have even selected mixtures of colors that complement each other beautifully.
 Keep in mind that you'll get bigger plants and flowers if you start with bigger bulbs.
 K. van Bourgondien offers large, plump hyacinth bulbs for sale.

 Hyacinth Bulbs: Getting the Most out of Your Purchase

-Growing Hyacinths Indoors – Their fragrance and gorgeous flowers make hyacinths a favorite for forcing for indoor enjoyment.
+Their fragrance and gorgeous flowers make hyacinths a favorite for forcing for indoor enjoyment.
 If planting indoors, keep in mind that hyacinths need a period of cold weather, called pre-chilling, in order to bloom as they should.
 The pre-chilling period should last about 10-12 weeks during which the hyacinth bulbs are kept in the dark with the temperature consistently between 35-50°F. Once the leaves start to emerge, it'll take around 3 weeks for the hyacinths to bloom.
 When growing hyacinth bulbs in containers, make sure to use pots with drainage holes.
 A single bulb needs a 4-inch diameter pot.
 If planting three bulbs together, use a pot with at least a 6-inch diameter.

 When do Hyacinths Bloom?

-If planted outside, hyacinths usually bloom in April or May.
-If forced indoors, they can often bloom in late winter to early spring.
+If planted outside, hyacinths usually bloom in mid spring.
+If forced indoors, they can often bloom about 12 weeks after planted in pots.